MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-troubleshoot.md

 **Cause**

-Currently, you can only activate and deactivate custom security attribute definitions.
+You can only activate and deactivate custom security attribute definitions.
 Deletion of custom security attributes isn't supported.
 Deactivated definitions don't count towards the tenant wide 500 definition limit.

 **Solution**